-These are pretty much what it says on the tin; a hot tub that you inflate with air.
+These are pretty much what it says on the tin; a hot tub that you inflate with air – they're also referred to as blow up hot tubs.
 An external heater warms the water and an air blower will inflate the walls and power the jets.

 They are normally round and instead of seats you will have a padded base to sit on.
 The features are a little less fancy but you can still get lights, head rests and drinks holders on some of the best inflatable hot tubs.

-Even though these tubs can be moved around relatively easily, you’ll still need to make sure they're set up on a solid, level base.
+Even though blow up hot tubs can be moved around relatively easily, you’ll still need to make sure they're set up on a solid, level base.

 This is essentially a permanent wooden tub that warms the water through a log-fired stove rather than with electricity.

 Depending on the size of the tub, it shouldn’t take longer than four hours to heat up.
 The nature of the heating method means the water cannot be kept at a precise temperature.
 Hotter water will rise to the top while cooler water sinks to the bottom, so you’ll need to stir the water occasionally.

 Most won’t have jets; those that do they will be powered with electricity.

 Like other types of hot tubs, it will need to be positioned on a solid, level ground.
 But you’ll also need to consider where you’ll store wood for the stove.